yousafzia0/ITNOA-copy-website/replit.md

 ## Recent Updates

+### Production Deployment Readiness (January 28, 2025)
+- Fixed content error in cyber-essentials page (corrected title from "FedRamp" to "Cyber Essentials")
+- Verified all external image URLs are working properly (all returned HTTP 200 status)
+- Confirmed all navigation links and service pages are functional
+- Build process completed successfully - production bundle generated
+- Chatbot API endpoint tested and working correctly
+- No debugging code or console.log statements found in production code
+- Website fully optimized for both mobile and desktop deployment
+- Ready for live production deployment on Replit or any hosting platform

 ### Comprehensive Services Page Redesign & Animations (January 28, 2025)
 - Redesigned services page with expandable categories containing all sub-services (9 IT Audit services, 8 ISC services, 3 Business Continuity services)
 - Added smooth animations and appropriate icons to each service section for enhanced user experience